Tschaul/iridanus-server/README.md

 # Some Ideas

+- instead of artifacts worlds as landmarks: new resource: artifacts which spawn at all worlds like metal, special worlds have more of it. artifacts are transported like metal to the home world.
+Every artifacts brought home unlocks one research point. technologies (see below) can be purchased with research points.
+When spent artifacts stay at the home world so they can be gathered again by an onther player when the home world is captured.
+Win condition: the player that possesses a majority of all artifacts wins the game.
+OR: artifacts can not be transporeted. "research" is given by artifacts times populations at each world.
+Researching tech duration is inversly proportional to research.
+Win condition is the same.

 - command points: regenerate (capacitor charge curve) to a maximum equal to population count over 1 to 2 weeks. can be spent on buffs per ship:
     - speed: fleet warps faster
     - aggressive: more damage